Run by School of Natural Sciences

 Covers the core principles of group theory including their application to chemical bonding and leading into (extended) Huckel theory.
 Further develops concepts in kinetics.

 Dr K H Hughes and Dr C D Gwenin (18 lectures) - The use of symmetry in chemical bonding and chemical reactivity is illustrated through specific examples.
 A large part of the lectures are concerned with the quantum mechanical theory of chemical bonding.
 The principles of quantum mechanics necessary for an appreciation of modern chemical bonding theory are introduced, applied and exemplified.
 The simplifications which arise, and the additional insight gained from application of symmetry considerations are stressed and exemplified.
 The discussion of the underpinning quantum mechanics given here, particularly the 'variation theorem' and associated methodology for solution of the Schroedinger equation, is sufficiently general for application in other areas of chemistry to be understood.
 A discussion of the pi-electron theory of organic molecules is also included including the consequences of molecular structure and energy.

-Dr R A Davies (6 lectures) - The kinetics of simple chain reactions and photolytic reactions as examples of chain reactions are examined.
+Dr PJ Thomas (6 lectures) - The kinetics of simple chain reactions and photolytic reactions as examples of chain reactions are examined.

 Threshold (40%).
 Knowledge and understanding of the content covered in the course is basic; Problems of a routine nature are generally adequately solved; Transferable skills are at a basic level.